Micodit/stats-preview-card/README.md

 ### What I learned

-I learnt how to use SASS, especially `@use` and `@forward` instead of `@import`.
+- I learnt how to use SASS, especially `@use` and `@forward` instead of `@import`.
 I also learnt how to organize SASS code using the 7-1 pattern architechture.

+- I learnt that when writing relative path to an image or so in a SCSS file, I should think about where the compiled CSS will live because the URLs in SCSS files are copied into the compiled CSS as-is.
+So they are interpreted relative to the final CSS file's location.
+This means, I should plan my folder structure properly.

+- I learnt the difference between `background-blend-mode` and `mix-blend-mode` properties.

 ### Continued development